Skip to content

 “I recently found a tool called aText.
 If you regularly write the same sentence, you can save it.
 When you next write the beginning of that sentence, aText will find the sentence and input it for you.”

-He also mentioned using Grammarly to quickly check emails.
+She also mentions using Grammarly to quickly check emails.
 If there’s sales technology out there which will speed up your process, use it.
 Don’t slow yourself down with unnecessary work!

-Madeleine maximises her time management in sales with a brilliant strategy: using templates.
+Madeleine also maximises her time management in sales with a brilliant strategy: using templates.

 “If you start with a template rather than a blank slate - it’ll take two to three minutes to write an email.
 Without one, it could take 15 minutes!”